 If you are a current UEA student or member of staff, you are eligible to apply for access to the practice rooms (unfortunately, we cannot extend this scheme to those external to the University).
 A charge is applicable, which covers the entire academic year.

 The practice room fees for the 2017-18 academic year (25 September 2017 - 23 September 2018) are:

 UEA Staff (General): £22 per year

 UEA Staff (& UEA Choir, Chamber Choir or Symphony Orchestra member): £11 per year

-UEA Student (& UEA Choir, Chamber Choir, Symphony Orchestra, Music Society or Live Music Society member): £6 per year
+UEA Student (& UEA Choir, Chamber Choir, Symphony Orchestra, Music Society, Live Music Society or Showchoir member): £6 per year

 To apply for access to the practice rooms, please fill out an online application form and make a payment via the online store.
 If you unable to pay your fees online, please complete a practice room application form, and return it, along with your fees (cash or cheque) to Alex Carlson (Music Centre Administrator), UEA Music Centre Reception (0.13), University of East Anglia, Norwich Research Park, Norwich, NR4 7TJ.